greendatamining/greendatamining.github.io/pages/CFP.md

 * Scalable Machine Learning
 * Energy-efficient model training, and inference
 * Energy-efficient Data Mining
+* Performance and Energy Benchmarking for Machine Learning Systems
 * Domain-specific architectures for machine learning and/or data mining
 * Internet of Things (IoT) and/or embedded systems for machine learning
 * Edge computing